fmetivier/OfflineMap/README.md

 * clone the project directory
 * Get The Tiles
-* Group them into a tiledir of your choice,
+* Group them into a tiledir of your choice and place this dir inside the project directory,
 * Get the location (lat,lon) of your map center
 * Notice the maxzoom level of your tiles
 * Notice the start zoom level